-The Administrator can specify alarm actions that will take place when tampering is detected.
+The Administrator can specify alarm actions that will take place when the alarm is triggered.
 All options are listed as follows:

-Check this item and select the predefined type of alarm output to enable alarm relay output when tampering is detected.
+Check this item and select the predefined type of alarm output to enable alarm relay output when a face is detected.